-- 1. In Current Directory, choose the storage path of the update file on server; input the server IP address in Server interface. - 2.
-To update the BootROM software, input the following command in the management view.

-Switch#update tftp-mode bootrom File_name Ftp_server_ip_address Table 4 lists the parameter descriptions.
+- In Current Directory, choose the storage path of the update file on server; input the server IP address in Server interface. - To update the BootROM software, input the following command in the Privileged mode.
+Switch#update tftp-mode bootrom File_name Tftp_server_ip_address Table 4 lists the parameter descriptions.